 |Part-time (structured) (3 x 20 credit modules) per year||£915||£915|

 |Part-time (unstructured per module) (per 20 credit module)||£305||£305|

 Rest of UK students

-For students normally domiciled in the rest of the UK (England, Wales and N. Ireland) and with a term-time address in Scotland studying this course full-time, the following fees apply:
+For students normally domiciled in the rest of the UK (England, Wales and N. Ireland, including Channel Islands and the Isle of Man) without a term-time address in Scotland,i.e. studying from their home country, or assessed as RUK fee status, the following fees apply:

 What can I do on completion of my course?

-- Once you have successfully completed your ordinary degree BA Childhood Practice course, you will have gained a qualification recognised by the Scottish Social Service Council for Lead Practitioner in a wide range of early years and childcare settings.
+Once you have successfully completed your ordinary degree BA Childhood Practice course, you will have gained a qualification recognised by the Scottish Social Service Council for Lead Practitioner in a wide range of day care and children's services settings.
 In addition, it will also provide valuable CPD for those working in the sector

 - SVQ assessor